 1999 KW4 was discovered by the Lincoln Near-Earth Asteroid Research (LINEAR) astronomical survey in Socorro, New Mexico, in 1999.
 It has been classified as a Near-Earth object and a potentially hazardous object by the Minor Planet Center.
 However, the orbit of this huge space rock is well understood and known to pose no risk to Earth.
 During the closest of its approaches to Earth, its orbit brings it no closer than five Earth-moon distances.

-The next encounter with Earth, which will be even closer, occurs on May 25, 2036.
+The next encounter with Earth, which will be even closer than this year’s, occurs on May 25, 2036.

 An interesting fact: After asteroid 1999 KW4 passes by Earth on May 25, 2019, no known asteroid as big or larger than this space rock will approach our planet this close until year 2027.
 On June 6, 2027, asteroid 4953 (1990 MU), a 4 km to 9 km (2.5 to 5.5 mi) space rock will safety pass by Earth at 12 lunar distances, and will return on 2058 at nine lunar distances.